adityabatra22/RandomPasswordGenerator/README.md

 # RandomPasswordGenerator

-#This program will generate a random password of 8 characters everytime it runs

 This program generates a random password satisfying the following conditions

 1. 2 uppercase letters from A to Z,